 Honesty and open communication with one’s partner are keys to dealing with depression and ED.
 This will help you in nurturing and growing your relationship in a meaningful manner.
 A partner’s support and understanding can work wonders with such conditions.

 If you are someone whose partner is suffering from these conditions, then try to be supportive in all spheres.
 You can show your support by –

 - Visiting the doctor and/or the therapist together.

 - Do your research on depression and ED.

 - Keep tabs on drugs, alcohol intake, smoking levels, negative thoughts, etc.

 - Keep boosting the partner’s esteem.

-Depression can effects one’s life to a great extent; however, one should not take depression as a sign of personal weakness by any means.
+Depression can affect one’s life to a great extent; however, one should not take depression as a sign of personal weakness by any means.
 With males, the problem intensifies if their doctor diagnoses ED.
-Both the issues can alter the ways one looks at things, oneself, and the way of life.
-If you feel there are visible symptoms of depression, you should go in for treatment instantly and not let the condition negatively impact your lie.
+Both issues can alter the ways one looks at things, oneself, and the way of life.
+If you feel there are visible symptoms of depression, you should go in for treatment instantly and not let the condition negatively impact your life.
 Depression can both be the reason and result of ED.
-Therefore, you must plan treating depression with ED with a specialist to get control of your life and your self-esteem back.
+Therefore, you must plan to treat depression with ED with a specialist to get control of your life and your self-esteem back.

-Remember that these are issues that are both normal and curable, don’t fret but proactively take charge and purge them off!
+Remember that these are issues that are both normal and curable, don’t fret but proactively take charge and purge them!